100 Notable alumni of

 -

-Richard Milhous Nixon was the 37th president of the United States, serving from 1969 to 1974.
-A member of the Republican Party, he previously served as a representative and senator from California and was the 36th vice president from 1953 to 1961 under President Dwight D. Eisenhower.
-His five years in the White House saw reduction of U.S. involvement in the Vietnam War, détente with the Soviet Union and China, the first crewed Moon landings, and the establishment of the Environmental Protection Agency and Occupational Safety and Health Administration.
-Nixon's second term ended early, when he became the only president to resign from office, as a result of the Watergate scandal.
+Richard Milhous Nixon was the 37th president of the United States, serving from 1969 until his resignation in 1974.
+A member of the Republican Party, he represented California in both houses of the United States Congress before serving as the 36th vice president under President Dwight D. Eisenhower from 1953 to 1961.
+His presidency saw the reduction of U.S. involvement in the Vietnam War, détente with the Soviet Union and China, the Apollo 11 Moon landing, and the establishment of the Environmental Protection Agency and Occupational Safety and Health Administration.
+Nixon's second term ended early when he became the only U.S. president to resign from office, as a result of the Watergate scandal.

 -